jrseti/Dish/parts/README.md

+# Parts Library for the Dish Project

+Open source - free to use symbol, footprint and 3D files for the project:
+ - ./symbols/Dish.lib - Symbols to use in the project
+ - ./footprints/Dish.lib -

 # 📦 Rebuilding Restricted Parts for Dish Project

 Some components used in this project use models or libraries with redistribution restrictions.
 This guide explains how to recreate them legally.